 The global experts included Christian Cotichini, co-founder and CEO of the HeroX innovation challenge platform that has worked with NASA, Boeing, and many other clients.
 He quickly captured the audience as he conveyed the new reality that today’s rate of market innovation is faster than ever before.
 “We live in scary times.
 Imagine you’re a CEO and wake up to find Dell or Google have entered your market.”
 And it’s a rate of innovation that’s moving 360 degrees in all directions, impacting on staff, customers, suppliers, operations, finance, marketing, and everyone must keep up.
 If an organisation falls too far back it’s done for.

 So, paradoxically, many organisations are struggling even though 90% of all the scientists that have ever lived are alive now due to explosions in both population and education.
-Crowdsourcing beyond an organisation’s in-house expertise is the way to tap in to this mass of knowledge and expertise, as many global corporations as well as startups are doing.
+Crowdsourcing beyond an organisation’s in-house expertise is the way to tap in to this mass of knowledge and expertise, to leverage crowd power, as many global corporations as well as startups are doing.

 Our own CEO, Epi Ludvik was the second international speaker.
 His presentation covered three key items: how challenges inspire a positive response; challenges provoke an audience’s imagination; and latest global insights and trends in the crowd economy and marketplaces.

 The event highlighted three local businesses that have succeeded in the field of sharing economy including Wateen, Manafa, and the Space who each shared their great stories with the audience.

 The audience was asked to leave the event and think about new questions to ask in order to reach new answers that would help achieve Saudi Vision 2030.
 This initiative is about building a vibrant society and a thriving economy; and crowdsourcing together with the sharing economy play a major role in achieving these two key pillars through providing unprecedented and accelerated approaches that realize some of its objectives, Alyousef explained.